Last Updated on 17 December, 2020 by Veronica

-What to see in Berlin in 3-awesome-days
+Best Things to Do in Berlin in 3-Awesome-Days

 We traveled by camper van and celebrated my birthday in a fabulous restaurant in Berlin.
 We learn more about the history of the city and Germany.
-In this post, I tell you what we saw and what we couldn’t because of Covid-19.
-Let’s start!

-The 10-best things to do in Berlin
+The 10-Best Things to Do in Berlin

 - Free Berlin Walking Tour